E-Hidalgo/E-Hidalgo/README.md

 - 👯 I’m looking to collaborate on **projects that make some impact in people lives and allow me to continue growing as a professional and human being**

-- 🤝 I’m looking for help with **MVC pattern, I'm still in progress with this kind of architecture.
-Also any help with Web 3.0 and Blockchain would be helpful**
+- 🤝 I’m looking for help with Web 3.0 and Blockchain Technologies, started to learn solidity.**

 - 👨‍💻 All of my projects are available at [https://github.com/E-Hidalgo](https://github.com/E-Hidalgo)